 Yoko performs Wrap Piece on the Jonathan Ross Show in May 2013.

 In 1987 Yoko was invited to participate in a John Cage 75th birthday tribute along with several other artists.
-She created a bronze version of her all-white chess set, ‘Play It by Trust’.
+She created a bronze version of her all-white chess set, ‘Play It By Trust’.
 This led to Yoko’s ‘comeback’ to the art world with an exhibition at the Whitney Museum in 1989 – Yoko Ono: Objects, Films which travelled to many cities as The Bronze Age.
-It had been 15 years since Yoko’s 1972 This Is Not Here retrospective at Everson Museum in Syracuse, NY.
-She had not exhibited her art since then.
+It had been 15 years since Yoko’s 1972 This Is Not Here retrospective at The Everson Museum of Art in Syracuse, NY.
+At the time, had not exhibited her art since then.
 As part of Yoko’s return to the art scene.
-Original transparent works from the 1960s were presented side-by-side with bronzed versions of the same pieces.
+Original transparent works from the 1960s were presented at the Whitney side-by-side with bronzed versions of the same pieces.

 Yoko Ono and John Cage remained close friends until his passing on August 12, 1992 at age 79.

 © Madeline Bocaro 2019.
 No part of these written materials may be copied, photocopied, reproduced, translated or reduced to any electronic medium or machine-readable form, in whole or in part, without prior written consent Madeline Bocaro.
 Any other reproduction in any form without the permission of Madeline Bocaro is prohibited.
 All materials contained on this site are protected by United States copyright law and may not be reproduced, distributed, transmitted, displayed, published or broadcast without the prior written permission of Madeline Bocaro.

 madelinex.com is a non-profit blog created for educational and research purposes.

 Any content that may violate copyright or free usage laws will be removed immediately upon request.

 This is an excerpt from my Yoko Ono biography